syncfusion/blazor-docs/src/charts/accumulation-chart/chart-types/pie-dough-nut.md

 ## Pie Center

-The center position of the pie can be changed by Center X and Center Y. By default, center x and center y of the pie series are 50%.
+The center position of the pie can be changed by center x and center y.
+By default, center x and center y of the pie series are 50%.
 You can customize this using [`Center`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AccumulationChartModel.html#Syncfusion_Blazor_Charts_AccumulationChartModel_Center) property of the series.

 {% aspTab template="chart/accumulation-charts/pie_doughnut/piecenter", sourceFiles="piecenter.razor" %}